kaminiwalunj/AI-102-AIEngineer/Instructions/21-form-recognizer.md

----
-lab:
-    title: 'Extract Data from Forms'
-    module: 'Module 11 - Reading Text in Images and Documents'
----

 # Extract Data from Forms

 Suppose a company needs to automate a data entry process.
 Currently an employee might manually read a purchase order and enter the data into a database.
 You want to build a model that will use machine learning  to read the form and produce structured data that can be used to automatically update a database.